-The coronavirus, Covid-19, was first recognised in December 2019 in China and now has been reported in over 219 countries and territories throughout the world.
-As Ireland faces it’s third wave of the virus, social media continues to overflow with advice regarding Covid-19, and the facts which we should be trusting are often diluted by the mass of misinformation and doing the rounds.
+The new coronavirus, Covid-19, was first recognised in December 2019 in China and now has been reported in over 183 countries and territories throughout the world – and likely to infect many more in the days ahead.
+Many of the more sensible commentators have outlined that the risk of contracting Covid-19 is small and, in most cases, the disease it is not life-threatening.
+However, social media is overflowing with advice regarding Covid-19, and the facts which we should be trusting are often diluted by the mass of misinformation and doing the rounds.
 Because of this, we have decided to put together this blog of Coronavirus facts and myths.

 So, let’s try to dispel some of the more common myths which are circulating and see can we get a bit of perspective to the situation…

 Myth – Getting Covid-19 is a death sentence

 Current information shows that only very few of those who contract this disease will die.
 This is mainly in the more vulnerable people – those who have an underlying health condition or are in older age.
 For the majority of those infected, the virus will result in typical Flu symptoms and should be fine with treatment.

 Myth – Covid-19 is more contagious than the Flu or Measles

 The latest information shows that it is more contagious than Flu, but a lot less than Measles.
 Remember, annually the Flu infects about 1 billion people with over ½ million deaths worldwide.